lilykriopelle/codecademy-quiz-app/instructions.md

 This app uses `react-router` to handle routing between different pages.
 Since `react-router` is outside the scope of this project, we've written the routing code for you, but if you're curious about how it works, you can explore `App.js` (where the routes for this app are defined) and read the [`react-router` docs](https://reactrouter.com/).

 ## Tasks

+### Task Group 1: Create a Topics Slice
+– Task: Your first task is to write code to manage the state associated with topics.
+Create a slice that:
+  - Is named `topics`.
+  – Has initial state consisting of an object that includes one property, `topics`, which corresponds to an empty object.
+This object will eventually hold all topics keyed by `id`.
+  – Has an `addTopic` action.
+You can expect the payload for this action to look like `{id: '123456', name: 'name of topic'}`.
+In addition to storing these values in state, each topic should have a `quizIds` property, which will correspond to an array containing the `id`s of each quiz associated with the topic.
+When a topic is first created, it won't have any associated quizzes, but you should still create the `quizIds` array so that all topics in state conform to the same shape.
+Export the action creators and reducer your slice generates, as well as a selector that selects the `topics` object nested within `initialState`.
+– Hint: Use `createSlice` to generate your topics slice.
+Your `addTopic` action should modify the `topics` object in state by adding an object representing a single topic to the `topics` object.
+Remember, we want the `topics` object to be keyed by topic `id`, so insert your newly created single topic object as a the value associated with the `id` you receive in the action's `payload`.

+– Task: Add `topics` to the app's store.
+– Hint:

+– Task: In **Topics.js**, import the selector defined in your slice and use it to access all the topics in state.
+Instead of mapping over an empty array, iterate over the topics in state, putting a `Link` on the page for each one.
+– Hint:

+– Task: Next, you'll need to hook the new topic form up to the action creators your slice generates.
+In **NewTopicForm.js**, import `addTopic` and dispatch it from the event handler that runs when the new topic form is submitted.
+Verify that your code is working by filling out the form and submitting it.
+You should be redirected to the `/topics` page and should see your newly created topic there.
+– Hint:

+– Task:
+– Hint:

+### Task Group 2: Quizzes

+### Task Group 3: Cards

+### Task Group 4:

 ## Example Code